iamxiaoma/app-framework/tutorial/readme.md

 # App Framework - Tutorial

 > First contact with App Framework?
-Please read our [Readme file](../README.md) first!
+Please read the [readme file](../README.md) first!

 In this tutorial, I will show you, how I use **App Framework** to create and publish my own Todo App.

-Please do not hesitate to raise your open questions to our [issue list](https://github.com/scriptPilot/app-framework/issues).
+Please do not hesitate to raise your open questions to the [issue list](https://github.com/scriptPilot/app-framework/issues).

 - Setup my development environment
 - Install App Framework